106FaceEater106/NathansLevelBot/README.md

 ## Known Issues
 - So far, the bot has only been tested on a system to which only one monitor with a resolution of 1920X1080 is connected.
 It cannot yet be guaranteed that the bot will work with a multi-monitor system.

-- Bot does not start the next round if the first round ends.